CynthiaKiplagat/Sequence-Matching-and-Frequency-Analysis-using-Isolate-Forest/README.md

 For features i decided to split my transaction datetime column to day of the week,month and hour to capture daily,monthly and hourly patterns.

 ![Alt Text](https://github.com/CynthiaKiplagat/Sequence-Matching-and-Frequency-Analysis-using-Isolate-Forest/blob/main/Feature%20Engineering.PNG)
+### Frequency and Sequencing
-For additional context I am calculating each accounts daily frequency to be able to be able to under their behaviour.
+For additional context I am calculating each accounts daily frequency and rounding the amiunt to a multiple of 10 to create a sequence to be able to be able to under their behaviour.
 ![Alt Text](https://github.com/CynthiaKiplagat/Sequence-Matching-and-Frequency-Analysis-using-Isolate-Forest/blob/main/Frequency.PNG)